-To get the event participants export (speakers and panelists), navigate to and select ; a second file will be downloaded to your computer.
+To export the participant list (speakers and panelists), navigate to and select ; a second file will be downloaded to your computer.
 Take note of both downloaded files.

 Reviewing the downloaded Excel program and speakers file

-Once you’ve downloaded both the Program Guide and the Participants Excel files, take a moment to open the files in Microsoft Excel and briefly review them to see if the data is as you would expect.
-For example, make sure that you are not missing information ( for example, rooms or dates and times) and that you haven’t forgotten to enter some data in your event plan.
+Once you’ve downloaded both the schedule guide and the participants list, take a moment to open the files in Microsoft Excel and briefly review them to see if the data is as you would expect.
+For example, make sure that you are not missing information (for example, rooms or dates and times) and that you haven’t forgotten to enter some data in your event plan.
 If you have too many blank fields and need to add that information, you’ll need to go back into the Grenadine Event Software and enter the missing information within your plan before you start a second export.

 Be sure to pay attention to special codes or HTML tags that you might have included in fields like “Title” or “Description”.
 Adobe InDesign does not support integrating HTML syntax, therefore, you may need to remove those tags later on to clean up your printed document display.

-Here’s an example of what the exported Program Guide might look like:
+Here’s an example of what the exported schedule guide might look like:

 Saving your Excel files for use in Adobe InDesign